 The camper cabins provide electricity, fire pits, and vault toilets.
 If this is your first time going camping with your family, you may want to rent one of the camper cabins.

 Are you looking for black sand beaches in Minnesota?
-You won’t have a wide selection to choose from, but you can head over to the Black Beach on Minnesota’s North Shore.
+You won’t have a wide selection to choose from, but you can head over to the Black Beach on Minnesota’s North Shore which on its own is one of the best things to do in Minnesota by far.

 The rocky terrain surrounding the Black Beach only adds to its unique charm.
 Stay safe if you decide to climb those rocky formations though.

 Although there are picnic tables on the beach, you won’t find much else in terms of amenities.
 Parking can also be a bit troublesome because of how small the area is.
-Consider those factors before paying a visit to Black Beach.
+Consider those factors before paying a visit to this black sandy beach.

 See Related: Tettegouche State Park Travel Guide